Understanding Your Bookkeeping Template: A Guide for Small Business Owners

 ⚠️ Common Mistakes

-❌ Not categorizing (most fatal) ❌ Writing all expenses as "Misc" ❌ Mixing income and expenses together
+❌ Writing all expenses as "Misc"

-👉 Correct approach:
+👉 The correct approach:

-💡Every transaction must have an "identity".
+💡 Every transaction must have an "identity."

-💳 III.
-Business Credit Card
+Business Credit Card Management

 The logic is exactly the same as that of banks, but please note:

-👉Only record "credit card spending" here, do not record it to the bank again.
+👉 Only record "credit card spending" here; do not record it to the bank again.

-✔️ Fill in the key points
+✔️ Fill in the Key Points

-Only records consumption (not repayments).
+Only record consumption (not repayments).

 Each item needs to be categorized.